gomorpheus/morpheus-docs/infrastructure/clouds/profiles.rst

 #.
 Select :guilabel:`SAVE CHANGES`

-Now when provisioning a terraform Instance or App to the Cloud the profile was created in, the tfvars in the profile become available to the tf.
+Now, when provisioning a Terraform Instance or App to the Cloud the profile was created in, the tfvars in the profile become available to Terraform.
+It is not necessary to manually tie this tfvars files to your App Blueprint, these tfvars will automatically be available to Terraform whenever you provision an App to this cloud.

+.. end_cloud_profiles

 Key/Value Store Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^